Kyle Tucker Player Props: Astros vs. Yankees

-Kyle Tucker, with a slugging percentage of .417 in his past 10 games -- including one home run -- will be in action for the Houston Astros versus the New York Yankees, with Clarke Schmidt on the mound, August 3 at 7:15 PM ET.
+Kyle Tucker -- 1-for-4 with a home run and an RBI in his most recent game -- will be in action for the Houston Astros against the New York Yankees, with Luis Severino on the mound, on August 4 at 7:05 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Guardians.
+He hit a home run while going 1-for-4 in his last game against the Yankees.

 Kyle Tucker Game Info & Props vs. the Yankees